-Scoliosis is a sideways curvature of the spine that occurs most often during the growth spurt just before puberty.
-While scoliosis can be caused by conditions such as cerebral palsy and muscular dystrophy, the cause of most scoliosis is unknown.
+Scoliosis is a sideways curvature of the spine that most often is diagnosed in adolescents.
+While scoliosis can occur in people with conditions such as cerebral palsy and muscular dystrophy, the cause of most childhood scoliosis is not known.

-Most cases of scoliosis are mild, but some children develop spine deformities that continue to get more severe as they grow.
+Most cases of scoliosis are mild, but some curves worsen as children grow.
 Severe scoliosis can be disabling.
-An especially severe spinal curve can reduce the amount of space within the chest, making it difficult for the lungs to function properly.
+An especially serious spinal curve can reduce the amount of space within the chest, making it difficult for the lungs to function properly.

 Children who have mild scoliosis are monitored closely, usually with X-rays, to see if the curve is getting worse.
 In many cases, no treatment is necessary.
-Some children will need to wear a brace to stop the curve from worsening.
-Others may need surgery to keep the scoliosis from worsening and to straighten severe cases of scoliosis.
+Some children may need to wear a brace to stop the curve from worsening.
+Others may need surgery to straighten more serious curves.

-Signs and symptoms of scoliosis may include:
+Symptoms of scoliosis may include:

-- Uneven shoulders
+- Uneven shoulders.

-- One shoulder blade that appears more prominent than the other
+- One shoulder blade that appears more prominent than the other.

-- Uneven waist
+- Uneven waist.

-- One hip higher than the other
+- One hip higher than the other.

-If a scoliosis curve gets worse, the spine will also rotate or twist, in addition to curving side to side.
-This causes the ribs on one side of the body to stick out farther than on the other side.
+With most scoliosis cases, the spine will rotate or twist in addition to curving side to side.
+This causes the ribs or muscles on one side of the body to stick out farther than those on the other side.

 When to see a doctor

-Go to your doctor if you notice signs or symptoms of scoliosis in your child.
-Mild curves, however, can develop without the parent or child knowing it because they appear gradually and usually don't cause pain.
+Go to your health care provider if you notice signs of scoliosis in your child.
+Mild curves can develop without you or your child knowing it because they appear gradually and usually don't cause pain.
 Occasionally, teachers, friends and sports teammates are the first to notice a child's scoliosis.

-Doctors don't know what causes the most common type of scoliosis — although it appears to involve hereditary factors, because the disorder tends to run in families.
+Health care providers don't know what causes the most common type of scoliosis — although it appears to involve hereditary factors, because the disorder sometimes runs in families.
 Less common types of scoliosis may be caused by:

-- Neuromuscular conditions, such as cerebral palsy or muscular dystrophy
+- Certain neuromuscular conditions, such as cerebral palsy or muscular dystrophy.

-- Birth defects affecting the development of the bones of the spine
+- Birth defects affecting the development of the bones of the spine.

-- Injuries to or infections of the spine
+- Injuries to or infections of the spine.

 Risk factors for developing the most common type of scoliosis include:

 - Age.
-Signs and symptoms typically begin during the growth spurt that occurs just prior to puberty.
+Signs and symptoms typically begin in adolescence.

 - Sex.
 Although both boys and girls develop mild scoliosis at about the same rate, girls have a much higher risk of the curve worsening and requiring treatment.